 "My goal is to provide my clients with the opportunity for change.
 Whether that's exploring life through play, including the family or community system, or focusing on a solution, my job is to help you reach your full potential.

 Grace, is a Certified Animal Therapist (CAT)*.
-She assists Dr. Wes by trying to type notes on his laptop during sessions, and napping on the arm of his chair.
-Sometimes she will sit with clients, but she may ignore you unless you bring string.
+She assists Dr. Wes by trying to type notes on his laptop during session and napping on the arm of his chair.
+Lately she's been learning to sit with clients (or on them), but she may ignore you unless you bring string.
 In fact, she wrote her masters thesis on string theory.
 Sometimes she plays rough, particularly with boys.
 Grace likes boys quite a bit.
 Grace does not like other cats, but she does like puppies as long as they are friendly and cute.
 She loves birds...which is why we don't usually invite them to session.

 If you have allergies to Grace she won't be offended.
 She can retire to her office or visit with clients in the lobby during your session.
 Just let us know at the beginning of sessions.
 Some clients who like cats but are allergic enjoy having this limited exposure to Grace.
 Dr. Wes does have a HEPA air filter in his office to keep the air clean of allergens.

 "Meow.
 Meow meow meow.
 Meow.
-Meow meow.
+Meow.
 Purr purr.
 Snore snore."

 *This is a joke.
 Cats can't be certified as therapists.